About

 Because of this, it is more important than ever that students have a place to go for information on Tennessee history.

-* About 8,000 teachers use the Tennessee History for Kids website and videos in class
+About 8,000 teachers use the Tennessee History for Kids website and videos in class.

 Tennessee History for Kids receives revenue from the state of Tennessee, from teachers who use our booklets, and from private sector sponsors.
-Our current sponsors include:

 BlueCross BlueShield of Tennessee